matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

   include the MXID of a local user who could issue an invite in the content with the key `join_authorised_via_users_server`.
 The actual user chosen is arbitrary.

-  This implies that:
+The changes to the auth rules imply that:

 * A join event issued via `/send_join` is signed by not just the requesting server, but also the resident server.<sup id="a3">[3](#f3)</sup>

   In order for the joining server to receive the proper signatures the join event will be returned via `/send_join` in the `event` field.
 * The auth chain of the join event needs to include events which prove the homeserver can be issuing the join.
 This can be done by including:

   * The `m.room.power_levels` event.
   * The join event of the user specified in `join_authorised_via_users_server`.

   It should be confirmed that the authorising user is in the room.
 (This prevents situations where any homeserver could process the join, even if they weren't in the room, under certain power level conditions.)

 The above creates a new restriction on the relationship between the resident servers used for `/make_join` and `/send_join` -- they must now both go to